biergaizi/loongson-sources/README.md

 * make (you should setup the cross-toolchains correctly)

-* You're down.
+* You're done.
 You can use the `./patches/packaging.sh` to generate a tarball if you want.